Exclusive: WeWork considers dramatic valuation cut in IPO

 "That change is seemingly cosmetic in nature," said Charles Elson, a professor of corporate governance at the University of Delaware, referring to the We Company's announcement it will reduce Neumann's voting power.
 "He will still control the composition of the board."

-The office space sharing start-up said it was making the changes "in response to market feedback."
-It said Neumann's superior voting shares will decrease to 10 votes per share from 20, though he will still retain majority control of the company.
+The office space sharing startup said it was making the changes "in response to market feedback."
+It said Neumann's superior voting shares will decrease to 10 votes per share from 20, though he will retain majority control of the company.

-Neumann will also give the company any profits he receives from real estate deals he has entered into with We Company.
+Neumann will also give the company any profit he receives from real estate deals he has entered in to with We Company.
 He will also limit his ability to sell shares in the second and third years after the IPO to no more than 10% of his stock.

-No member of Neumann's family will be on the company's board and any successor will be selected by the board, scrapping a plan for his wife and co-founder Rebekah Neumann, who is chief brand and impact officer, to help pick the successor.
+No member of Neumann's family will be on the company's board and any successor will be selected by the board, scrapping a plan for his wife and co-founder, Rebekah Neumann, to help pick the successor.

-The We Company also disclosed its will list shares on the Nasdaq Stock Exchange.
+The We Company also disclosed it will list shares on the Nasdaq Stock Exchange.
 It plans to complete the IPO this month, and its IPO investor roadshow could launch as early as next week, Reuters has reported.

 This is the second effort to repair damage done to the company's image among investors.
 Earlier this month, it added a new member, Frances Frei, to its all-male board and said Neumann would return a $5.9 million payment for use of the trademarked word "We."